This page shows how to create a Pod that uses a Secret to pull an image from a private Docker registry or repository.

 type: kubernetes.io/dockercfg

-field is a base64 representation of your secret data.
+The value of the .dockercfg field is a base64 representation of your secret data.

-Copy the base64 representation of the secret data into a file named secret64
+Copy the base64 representation of the secret data into a file named secret64.

-Important: Make sure there are no line breaks in your secret64
+Important: Make sure there are no line breaks in your secret64 file.

-To understand what is in the .dockercfg
+To understand what is in the .dockercfg field, convert the secret data to a

 readable format: